 To be eligible to receive funding your organization must be a Canadian charity or a First Nations Band with qualified donee status with the Canada Revenue Agency (CRA).

 Yes, but you will need to form a partnership with an eligible charitable organization.
-We cannot grant directly to not-for-profit organizations or First Nations Bands that do not have donee status with the CRA.
+We cannot grant directly to nonprofit organizations or First Nations Bands that do not have donee status with the CRA.